voraczech/voraczech.com/content/travel/baku.md

 You can also use Bolt to go outside Baku for a good price.

 Airport note: If you order Bolt to the airport from Baku and you will try to pay by card, you may be rejected multiple times.
 Maybe because it has no economic sense for drivers.
-I was even once took a few kilometers and then he wanted to cancel and try to make me pay by cash.
+I was even took a few kilometers once and then a driver wanted to cancel it and tried to make me pay by cash.

 ### Public transport